Entry Rules

 • c) Please provide points of special merit to be considered by the judges.

-• a) What makes the project unique, or what differentiates it from projects that are considered business as usual?
+• a) What makes the project unique, or what differentiate it from projects that are considered business as usual?

-• c) What specific innovative ideas, technologies, or processes were implemented that improve the project’s performance, efficiency, and/or user experience?
+• c) What specific innovative ideas, technologies, or processes etc. were implemented that improve the project performance, efficiency and/or user experience?

 • e) What challenges were overcome that have advanced the industry by influencing or setting new trends?

-• f) Did the project develop other types of innovations such as new business models, investment strategies, or revenue streams?
+• f) Did the project develop other types of innovations?

 Overall Awards